-Honduras' extension of national treatment in these sectors will fully meet the objectives of the MLLA and 10 U.S.C.
-7435.
-Honduras was informed during negotiations that, were it to include this sector in its list of treatment exemptions, the United States would (consistent with the MLLA and 10 U.S.C.
-7435) exclude the leasing of minerals or pipeline rights-of-way on Government lands from the national and MFN treatment obligations of this Treaty.
+Jordan's extension of national treatment in pipeline rights-of-way will meet the objectives of the MLLA and 10 U.S.C.
+7435 concerning such rights-of-way.
+Jordan was informed during negotiations that, were it to include either the leasing of minerals or pipeline rights-of-way on Government lands in its list of treatment exemptions, the United States would (consistent with the MLLA and 10 U.S.C.
+7435) exclude the corresponding sector from the national and MFN treatment obligations of this Treaty.
+Accordingly, Jordan's inclusion in its national treatment exceptions of mineral leases led the U.S. to exclude mineral leases from its national and MFN treatment obligations, while Jordan's decision not to include pipeline rights-of-way led to the Parties' agreement to accord national treatment to covered investments in that sector.

 The listing of a sector or matter in the Annex does not necessarily signify that domestic laws have entirely reserved it for nationals.
 And, pursuant to Article II(2), any additional restrictions or limitations that a Party may adopt with respect to listed sectors or matters may not compel the divestiture of existing covered investments.